iterative/dvc.org/static/docs/commands-reference/push.md

   save different experiments or project checkpoints.

-- `-d`, `--with-deps` - determines files to upload by tracking dependencies to the target DVC-file(s).
+- `-d`, `--with-deps` - determines files to upload by tracking dependencies to the target DVC-file(s) (stages).
 This option only has effect when one or more `targets` are specified.
-By traversing all stage dependencies, DVC searches backward from the given target(s) in the corresponding pipeline.
-This means DVC will not push files referenced later in a pipeline than the given target(s).
+By traversing all stage dependencies, DVC searches backward from the target stage(s) in the corresponding pipeline(s).
+This means DVC will not push files referenced in later stage(s) than `targets`.

 - `-R`, `--recursive` - the `targets` value is expected to be a directory path.
   With this option, `dvc pull` determines the files to upload by searching the